 As land becomes available or opportunities arise to acquire new parcels of land for parks and open space, the Town should strongly consider acquiring these lands to protect the scenic character and rural landscape of the Town.
-Where possible, partnerships should be developed with private landowners to enhance connectivity and preserve habitat cores and corridors.
+Where possible, partnerships should be developed with private landowners and local land-owning non-profit organizations to enhance connectivity and preserve habitat cores and corridors.
 Collaborative preservation strategies keep properties on the tax roll and engage the citizenry to become active participants in the larger land conservation discussion.